List of bones of the human skeleton

+An adult human skeleton is commonly quoted as consisting of 206 bones.
+Reports on the typical number of bones have varied historically depending on how different sources chose to count features such fused bones (for example, the sternum).
+The actual number of bones in any individual skeleton varies depending on factors such as age and anatomical variation.

-The human skeleton of an adult consists of around 206 bones, depending on the counting of sternum (which may alternatively be included as the manubrium, body of sternum, and the xiphoid process).
-It is composed of 270 bones at the time of birth, but later decreases to 206: 80 bones in the axial skeleton and 126 bones in the appendicular skeleton.
-Many small accessory bones, such as sesamoid bones, are not included in this count.
+The list of 206 bones in the adult skeleton can be subdivided into the axial skeleton (80 bones) and the appendicular skeleton (126 bones).
+172 of 206 bones are part of a pair and the remaining 34 are unpaired.
+Many small accessory bones, such as sesamoid bones, are not included in the standard list.

 Introduction

-As a person ages, some bones fuse, a process which typically lasts until sometime within the third decade of life.
+Infants are born with an estimated 270 bones.
+During the course of normal human development, many bones fuse, a process that is active throughout childhood and puberty but typically continues until sometime within the third decade of life.
 Therefore, the number of bones in an individual may be evaluated differently throughout a lifetime.
 In addition, the bones of the skull and face are counted as separate bones, despite being fused naturally.
 Some reliable sesamoid bones such as the pisiform are counted, while others, such as the hallux sesamoids, are not.

 Individuals may have more or fewer bones than the average (even accounting for developmental stage) owing to anatomical variations.
 The most common variations include sutural (wormian) bones, which are located along the sutural lines on the back of the skull, and sesamoid bones which develop within some tendons, mainly in the hands and feet.
 Some individuals may also have additional (i.e., supernumerary) cervical ribs or lumbar vertebrae.
 Amputations or other injuries may result in the loss of bones.
 Complete bone fractures may split one bone into multiple pieces.
 Other genetic conditions may result in abnormally higher (e.g. polydactyly or conjoined twins) or lower (e.g. oligodactyly) counts of bones.

 Bones

 The axial skeleton, comprising the spine, chest and head, contains 80 bones.
-The appendicular skeleton, comprising the arms and legs, including the shoulder and pelvic girdles, contains 126 bones, bringing the total for the entire skeleton to 206 bones.
-Infants are born with about 270 bones with most of it being cartilage, but will later fuse together and decrease over time to 206 bones.
+The appendicular skeleton, comprising the upper and lower limbs and including the pelvic and shoulder girdles, contains 126 bones, bringing the total for the entire skeleton to 206 bones.